AdobeDocs/dynamic-media-classic.en/help/using/customizing-media-portal-screen.md

 `https://s7sps1.scene7.com/MediaPortal?company=PortalCo`

-Including the company name in the URL enables Media Portal to recognize which company a user wants to access and apply the company’s style settings accordingly.
+Including the company name in the URL enables Media Portal to recognize which company a user wants to access and apply the company's style settings accordingly.

 You can learn more about communicating URL changes to Media Portal users, and setting up a Welcome e-mail message so new users receive the correct Media Portal URL.